somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-08-26-can-automation-transform-your-tiktok-strategy.md

 ### POST ONLY ###
 post:
   title: "Can Automation Transform Your TikTok Strategy?"
-  excerpt: "Discover how automating your TikTok strategy with tools like the Somiibo TikTok Bot can help you gain more followers, likes, and views efficiently."
+  description: "Discover how automating your TikTok strategy with tools like the Somiibo TikTok Bot can help you gain more followers, likes, and views efficiently."
-  author: alex
+  author: rare-ivy
   id: 1724748848
   tags: ["TikTok automation","Somiibo TikTok Bot","grow TikTok followers","TikTok marketing"]
   categories: ["TikTok Marketing","Social Media Automation","Digital Marketing"]